 Our words hold more power than we realize.
 Words can heal.
 They can restore.
 They can breathe life.
 But they can also destroy.
 They can make us feel unnecessary guilt or pain.
 They can destroy a person’s confidence and sometimes even their faith.
-Our words hold the power of life and death.
+The Bible tells us that our words hold the power of life and death.
 So are we building up?
 Or are we tearing down?

 You see, the body of Christ is meant to grow and mature.
 Its purpose is to be strengthened and glorified.
 Yet so often, I see people within the body tearing each other down.
 We argue and disagree.
-We speak poorly about each other and to each other.
-When God calls us to edify and to build, we offend and criticize.
+We speak poorly of each other and to each other.
+When God calls us to edify and to build, we offend and criticize instead.

 Think of your words like a hammer… Hammers are wonderful tools.
 They are extremely useful when trying to build something.
 But they can also smash things to pieces.
 (If you’ve ever accidentally missed a nail and hit your thumb instead, you know what I’m talking about!)
 Just like the hammer, your words can be useful and productive in building the Kingdom.
 But also like the hammer… they can crush and damage if not used properly.

-In the early church there was a strong disagreement between the Jews who were converting to Christianity and the new Gentile believers.
+In the early church, there was a strong disagreement between the Jews who were converting to Christianity and the new Gentile believers.
 The issue at hand was none other than food.
 The Jews believed that they still had to honor the Mosaic Law and avoid certain meats, but the Gentiles were never under the Law so they felt no remorse over what they ate.
 This disagreement was tearing away at the body of Christ.
-It was causing disunity and above all, people were growing cruel over the issue.
+It was causing disunity, and above all, people were becoming cruel over the issue.

 It didn’t matter who was right or wrong.
 What mattered was how the church was treating the issue.
 They were tearing down instead of building up.
 Their words and empty arguments were destroying all that God was trying to do in their midst.
 As Paul said, our goal should be to “aim for harmony.”
 We won’t always agree, but we don’t have to be cruel.
 Speaking the truth is important; but in this scenario, both sides felt they had the truth.